zextras/zsf-zap-client/php/zap-client/README.md

 $client->get_account('xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx');

 //Creates an account with attributes you want.
 //In this example we only set name, displayName and zimbra PasswordMustChange
+//classOfServicesId is required
 //Check API doc to see all the available ones.
 $client->create_account([
-    'name' => 'fill here with email address', 'displayName' => 'fill here with name to display', 'zimbraPasswordMustChange' => true,
+    'name' => 'fill here with email address', 'classOfServideId' => 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx',
+    'displayName' => 'fill here with name to display', 'zimbraPasswordMustChange' => true,
 ]);